LEARNAcademy/Instructor-Resources/javascript/arrays.md

 - What is a mutator?

 ### Next Steps
-- Go over the syllabus section and challenges
+- Open the syllabus section and briefly run through the challenges and expectations
-- Announce which repo will be used
+- Remind the student to use the `javascript-intro-challenges` repo
+- Remind the students of the appropriate naming conventions for their branch and file
+- Post pairs in Slack
+- Open breakout rooms with ability for participants to choose their room

 ---
 [Back to Syllabus](../README.md#unit-one-javascript-foundations)